matthewlund89/project1/README.md

-This is a practice for Code Louisville - a welcome!# project1
+This is a practice for Code Louisville!